-So, let’s say you want to create a fan curve profile with different fan speed on different temperatures.
+So, let’s say you want to create a fan curve profile with different fan speeds at different temperatures.
 There will be around 4-5 points on the curve on which you can single-click anywhere to create another point if needed.

-If you double click on the graph curve, the inclined/declined lines will change into parallel lines.
-This will only increase the fan speed when a particular temperature is reached and will not gradually increase on each degree Celcius.
+If you double-click on the graph curve, the inclined/declined lines will change into parallel lines.
+This will only increase the fan speed when a particular temperature is reached and will not gradually increase with each degree Celcius.

 You can completely switch off your GPU fans if the temperature is below 40 degrees C if you want silent operation and once it reaches 40 C and above, it’s recommended to turn the fans on with speed ranging somewhere from 30-40%.

-You can gradually increase the point for fan speed for each temperature and it’s recommended to use around 90% of fan speed on 80 degrees C temperature.
+You can gradually increase the point for fan speed for each temperature and it’s recommended to use around 90% of fan speed at 80 degrees C temperature.